Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

-For sample~8053 the agreement between the experimental values for $\delta^\star$ and $a^\star$ and the values obtained by reconstruction of these parameters is less good than what was found previously for sample~7047.
-However, the agreement is still fair; the relative errors in the surface roughness parameters $\delta$ and $a$ are found to be \SI{16.5}{\percent} and \SI{7.9}{\percent}, respectively.
-The results of Fig.~\ref{Fig:Sample8052:spol}(a) show a good agreement between the input and reconstructed in-plane angular dependence of the mean DRC.
-Figure~\ref{Fig:Sample8052:spol}(b) shows that the lateral correlation length is underestimated as compared to what is found by a direct examination of the surface topography.
-In this figure the region between the two dashed gray lines represents the variation in $W(|\pvec{x}|)$, when assuming the form~ \eqref{eq:29_Gaussian}, that is due to the experimental uncertainty on the value of the lateral correlation length $a$.
+The reconstructed roughness parameters obtained for sample~8053 are significantly less precise (larger error bars) than what was found previously for sample~7047.
+By considering the confidence intervals, one finds that the reconstructed roughness parameters $\delta_\star$ and $a_\star$ are still consistent with the experimentally obtained values reported in Ref.~\onlinecite{NavarreteAlcala2009} for $\delta$ and $a$ even if the confidence intervals of the reconstructed and experimentally obtain roughness parameters barely overlap.
+The results in Fig.~\ref{Fig:Sample8052:spol}(a) show a good agreement between the input and reconstructed in-plane angular dependence of the mean DRC.
+The solid line in Fig.~\ref{Fig:Sample8052:spol}(b) shows that the number value of the lateral correlation length is underestimated as compared to what is found by a direct examination of the surface topography.
+The red dashed lines in this figure represent the Gaussian correlation function for values of the correlation length corresponding to upper and lower bounds on the confidence interval for $a_\star$.
+It is seen from Fig.~\ref{Fig:Sample8052:spol}(b), as expected, that the input correlation function~(open symbols) is inside the shaded region bounded by the red dashed lines.
+Furthermore, in the same figure the region between the two dashed gray lines represents the variation in $W(|\pvec{x}|)$, when assuming the form~ \eqref{eq:29_Gaussian}, that is due to the experimental uncertainty on the value of the lateral correlation length $a$.
+The absolute relative errors in the number values of the reconstructed and experimentally obtained surface roughness parameters $\delta$ and $a$ are found to be \SI{16.5}{\percent} and \SI{7.9}{\percent}, respectively.